Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Proofs of Main Results

-To complete the proof, we will show the previous claim regarding the independence of elements in $\mathcal{W}_1$ in the following lemma: \begin{lemma} The set $\mathcal{W}_1$ defined in equation~\eqref{eq:set_W1} is linearly independent. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:set_W1}] Assume that we have the following equality for almost surely $(X,Y)$:
+To complete the proof, we will show the previous claim regarding the independence of elements in $\mathcal{W}_1$ in the following lemma: \begin{lemma} The set $\mathcal{W}_1$ defined in equation~\eqref{eq:set_W1} is linearly independent w.r.t $X$ and $Y$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:set_W1}] Assume that the following holds for almost surely $(X,Y)$: